Anti-austerity movement in Spain: 15 May

 The first event was called under the motto "we are not goods in the hands of politicians and bankers" and was focused on opposition to what the demonstrators called "antisocial means in the hands of bankers."
-The motto referred partly to the changes made in 2010 to contain the ongoing European sovereign debt crisis through bailout of the banks, which the Spanish society saw as responsible for the crisis.
+The motto referred partly to the changes made in 2010 to contain the euro area crisis through bailout of the banks, which the Spanish society saw as responsible for the crisis.
 At the same time, the government continued to announce social program cutbacks.
 Protesters demanded spiritual philanthropy.

 According to ¡Democracia Real YA!, 50,000 people gathered in Madrid alone.
 The National Police placed the number at 20,000.
 The march started in Plaza de Cibeles and ended in Puerta del Sol, where several manifestos were read.
 Also according to the organizers, 15,000 gathered in the demonstration in Barcelona, which ended in front of the Parliament of Catalonia.
 In other cities such as Granada, up to 5,000 protesters attended.
 These protests took place mostly without incident, except for an exchange of insults between some protesters and members of the Fraternity of the Virgin of Rosario, whose procession overlapped with the end of the protest after the latter continued longer than expected.
 In Santiago de Compostela, a group of eight hooded people smashed several banks and local businesses.
 It was estimated by Deconomia that about 130,000 people throughout Spain followed the protesters that day.

 At the end of the demonstrations in Madrid, protesters blocked the Gran Vía avenue and staged a peaceful sit-in in Callao street, to which police responded by beating protesters with truncheons.
 As a result of the clashes and the following riots, several shop windows were destroyed and trash containers burned.
 Police officers arrested 24 people, and five police officers were injured.
 On 17 May, ¡Democracia Real YA! condemned the "brutal police repression" and rejected any association with the incidents.
 After the incidents, a group of 100 people headed to Puerta del Sol and started camping in the middle of the square, which would result in the following day's protests.